Stamp Duty Calculator

-Stamp duty must be paid when you have bought a property or vacant land in Australia.
-This applies when you are buying a residential property, an investment property, or vacant land.
+You must pay stamp duty when you have bought a property or vacant land in Australia.
+This applies when purchasing residential, investment, or vacant land.

 Here is the amount of time each state or territory will allow you to pay your stamp duty: